Jacklyn Coats, M.Ed. CCC-SLP

 Languages: English & Spanish

-Andrew firmly believes in an individualized and interactive treatment approach in which close collaboration between the clinician, parents, other family members and caregivers, and the community at large is essential to create an optimal environment a child needs to build his or her communication skills and maximize their potential.
+Andrew has worked with individuals with receptive and expressive language delays, auditory processing disorder, fluency and speech sound disorders, autism spectrum disorder, ADHD, Smith-Magenis syndrome, Down syndrome, and dyslexia.
+Andrew firmly believes in an individualized and interactive treatment approach in which close collaboration between the clinician, parents, other family members and caregivers, and the community at large is essential to create an optimal environment for a child to build communication skills.

 Candese Callender, M.Ed., A.S.
 SLP-Assistant